The WHY in Business Processes: Discovery of Causal Execution Dependencies: Background

 For the loan example assessment, we employed two PD representative algorithms, Alpha ($\alpha$) and Heuristic~\cite{van2016process,van2004workflow}.
-While $\alpha$ is strict, the Heuristic algorithm is more robust to noisy data, using a threshold in order to define if an edge between $A$ and $B$ exists, based on the number of times $A$ happened before $B$.
-In both PD algorithms, there can be cases in which certain forms of causal execution relations are misinterpreted from a causal point of view, and modeled as a sequence of three tasks (Fig~\ref{fig:uniform-case-pm-results}).
-This could occur either in logs where the occurrence of one task always happens before the occurrence of another task, or where the occurrence order between the two tasks flips in a relatively small fragment of cases.
+While $\alpha$ is strict, the Heuristic algorithm is more robust to noisy data, using a threshold in order to define if an edge between $A$ and $B$ exists, based on the number of times $A$ happened before $B$. \chadded[id=addr2]{While we acknowledge that the $\alpha$ algorithm is somewhat outdated as it was the first algorithm developed for process mining, we consider its inclusion essential to demonstrate that the results of our algorithm, as presented in this paper, remain sound even when using the $\alpha$ algorithm as input, and how it coincides with the results of a more robust algorithm such as the heuristic miner.
+However, we limited the use of the $\alpha$ algorithm to synthetic datasets, where we could control the level of noise in the input.
+For real datasets, we replaced it with a variant of the contemporary inductive miner algorithm, which is embedded in the IBM Process Mining commercial product, as detailed in Sections~\ref{sec:evaluation} and~\ref{sec:results}.} In both PD algorithms, there can be cases in which certain forms of \chdeleted[id=del]{causal} execution relations are misinterpreted from a causal point of view, \chdeleted[id=del]{and}\chadded[id=add]{when} modeled as a sequence of three tasks (Fig~\ref{fig:uniform-case-pm-results}).
+This could occur either in logs where one task always occurs before another task, or where the order of occurrence between the two tasks reverses in a relatively small subset of cases.